* U.S. persuaded China to rebuke Pyongyang, deal tentative

 December’s successful long-range rocket launch, the first to put a satellite in orbit, was a coup for North Korea’s young leader Kim Jong-un.

 It raised tensions in East Asia at the same time as Japan and South Korea elected new leaders.
-Washington wants them to mend relations after a dispute over an island claimed by both countries.
+Washington wants them to mend relations after a dispute over an island claimed by both countries boiled over.